janwilmake/parallel-mcp/DRAFT.md

 ## Real-world applications

-The Task MCP excels in both experimentation and production scenarios:
+The Task MCP excels in both daily professional use and development experimentation scenarios:

 **Daily use cases:**